davep/davep.github.com/content/2020-08-23-the-pep-8-hill-i-will-die-on.md

 ---
 layout: post
-title: "The PEP 8 hill I will die on"
+title: The PEP 8 hill I will die on
 categories: []
-tags: [ "swift", "apple", "TIL" ]
+tags: Python
 date: 2020-08-23 16:54:00+0100
 ---